- Linto Thomas

 Security and encryption:

-- There is no particular security check for loading in llext
+- There is no particular security check for loading extension to ram in llext framework.

-- we could do something like add a security function in extension and the expected function would be called from it, only if security check passes, only the security function must be added to EXPORT_SYMBOL.
+- Some suggestions do is something like add a security function in extension and the expected function would be called from it, only if security check passes, only the security function must be added to EXPORT_SYMBOL.

 - Also, you can add encryption to the loaded elf (like aes encryption).
 This can be done while building the elf itself.
 And a decryption function will be there in main to decrypt the extension elf bin or file and validate it (using the ‘E’ ‘L’ ‘F’ hex symbol in elf).